BioBam/wdk-lib/API.md

 public toMap(): {[ key: string ]: any}
 ```

+Create a CWL representation of this expression script that generates a JSON file with the parameters of the tool.

 ##### `withExpression` <a name="withExpression" id="wdk-lib.ExpressionTool.withExpression"></a>

 ```typescript
 public withExpression(expression: string): ExpressionTool
 ```

+Specify a custom JavaScript expression for this ExpressionTool.

 ###### `expression`<sup>Required</sup> <a name="expression" id="wdk-lib.ExpressionTool.withExpression.parameter.expression"></a>